Where To Stay In Dublin for a First Time Trip: 6 Luxury Hotels Reviewed

 Perfect for: Those who enjoy walking around the city and don’t mind a bit of noise on a busy road.

-Read my full review, here.
+Read my full review of The Gresham here.

 TEMPLE BAR HOTEL